12 Secrets Event Planners Won’t Tell You for Free

 Music and entertainment are a must

 Even great conversation goes only so far at a party, so leave money in your budget for music and entertainment.
 “Entertainment is important because it is what gets your guests up and moving and more importantly, guides the evenings big moments: entrances, speeches, and cake cutting,” shares Parrott-Masiewicz.
 “You want a lively band or DJ that can read a room, keep guests entertained, and feed off the vibes in the room.
 People always remember how much their feet hurt the next day because they never left the dance floor.”
-If you don’t have budget for a band, consider using a party-friendly playlist.

 You can skip printed menus and place cards